 Each girl is given a Homework Diary at the beginning of the year and this should be taken home every day.
 The diary is used for two-way messages as well as for recording homework assignments.
-We ask that parents look at this diary on a daily basis; it will also be used to alert you to any letters that have been sent home.
+We ask that parents look at this diary on a daily basis.